Alice M. Doughty

 Visiting Assistant Professor of Geology

 Carnegie Science Hall, Room 202

-Alice will be teaching Plate Tectonics and Tectonic Hazards (Geo104), Environmental Change (Geo103), and Lost Beaches of Maine (Short Term).
+Alice will be teaching Sedimentary Processes and Environments (Geo 210) in the fall and Environmental Change (Geo103) in the winter semester.
 These courses combine qualitative and quantitative observations of geologic processes and features through field, laboratory, and computational opportunities.